helxplatform/search-documentation/docs/architecture/roger.md

 ### Redis graph database and Insight GUI (`redis-master` and `redis-insight`)

-The knowledge graph is hosted in the Redis key-value store using the RedisGraph extension.
-The reference implementation launches a single redis database instance, along with a separate instance to serve the Redis Insight GUI.
-(NOTE:
+The knowledge graph is hosted in the Redis key-value store using the FalkorDB extension.
+The reference implementation launches a single redis database instance, along with an optional separate instance to serve the Redis Insight GUI, should it be wanted.
-Redis has announced an end-of-life date for RedisGraph, which will necessitate moving to a different graph database in the future for Roger.)

 ### TranQL API